Find resources to support emotional, psychological, mental health and addiction.

 Wellness Together Canada

-We recognize the significant strain that COVID-19 has placed on individuals and families across the country.
-Many people are concerned about their physical and mental well being.
-Canadians are being challenged in a number of ways because of isolation, financial and employment uncertainty and disruptions to daily life.
-Wellness Together Canada provides tools and resources to help get Canadians back on track.
-These include modules for addressing low mood, worry, substance use, social isolation and relationship issues.
+By way of modules for addressing low mood, worry, substance use, social isolation and relationship issues, Wellness Together Canada provides tools and resources to help get Canadians back on track.
 Click here to start: Wellness Together Canada.
 Or, try out the new PocketWell App, recently released to merge seamlessly with the Wellness Together Canada platform, and is available through Google Play and the App Store.

 If you feel stress, fear, anxiety or simply want someone to talk to, Homewood are there for you 24/7/365.
 They will help get you the tools, resources and/or support you’re looking for.
 They have also provided a number of handout resources for you: